On dense orbits in the space of subequivalence relations

-It is then not hard to check that this does define a $G_{n+1}$ action with $X=\bigsqcup_{g\in G_{n+1}} g\cdot B_{n+1}$, which provides us a $\Gamma_0$-action by induction in the end.
-This action is free since Equation \ref{eq: prescribed fd} implies that the action restricted to each $G_n$ is free, which finishes the proof. \end{proof}
+It is then not hard to check that this does define a $G_{n+1}$ action with $X=\bigsqcup_{g\in G_{n+1}} g\cdot A_{n+2}$, which provides us a $\Gamma_0$-action by induction in the end.
+This action is free since Equation \eqref{eq: prescribed fd} implies that the action restricted to each $G_n$ is free, which finishes the proof. \end{proof}

-\begin{remark} It follows from \cite[Thm.\ 3]{dyeGroupsMeasurePreserving1959} that when $\mathcal R$ is p.m.p.\ hyperfinite and aperiodic, one can even ask that $\mathcal R$ is equal to the equivalence relation generated by the $\Gamma_0$-action.
-This led Dye to formulate the question wether any p.m.p.\ equivalence relation should come the free action of some countable group (see the paragraph right before Lemma 6.5 in \cite{dyeGroupsMeasurePreserving1959}).
+\begin{remark} It follows from \cite[Thm.\ 3]{dyeGroupsMeasurePreserving1959} that when $\mathcal R$ is p.m.p.\ hyperfinite and aperiodic, one can upgrade the above result and obtain that $\mathcal R$ is equal to the equivalence relation generated by the $\Gamma_0$-action.
+This led Dye to formulate the question whether any p.m.p.\ equivalence relation should come the free action of some countable group (see the paragraph right before Lemma 6.5 in \cite{dyeGroupsMeasurePreserving1959}).
 This question was answered in the negative 40 years later by Furman \cite{furmanOrbitEquivalenceRigidity1999}. \end{remark} Given a non-singular equivalence relation $\mathcal R$, we denote by $\Subfin(\mathcal R)$ the space of finite subequivalence relations of $\mathcal R$.